microsoft/iot-curriculum/labs/tiny-ml/audio-classifier/steps/audio-capture.md

 ## Arduino Nano 33 Sense

-The Arduino Nano 33 Sense is an Arduino board bwith a number of sensors, including a microphone which makes it ideal for audio classification.
+The Arduino Nano 33 Sense is an Arduino board with a number of sensors, including a microphone which makes it ideal for audio classification.
 This board is programmed in C++, using Platform IO.

 ## Platform IO